Anti Aliasing is the process of smoothing out jagged edges which are created by the pixels in your monitor to make images appear more realistic.

 EQAA and CSAA

-This is the protocol in use with new graphics cards like the new generation Nvidia graphics cards like we saw in our top RTX 2070 Guide.
+This is the protocol in use with new graphics cards like the new generation Nvidia graphics cards.

 They offer a similar operating principle as MSAA, but consume a fraction of the power, leading to enhanced performance in-game.